aweinraub19/Semester1Portfolio/README.md

 - Randomizes each problem.

 ### Project 3: Gilmore Girls Name Generator
-**Summary**: This project lets the user answer this or that questions to determine which Gilmore Girls character they would be.
+**Summary**: This project lets the user answer this or that questions to determine which Gilmore Girls character they are.

 **Key Features**:
 - Lets the user choose between two fun options each round.